BadIdeaFactory/overengineered-diplomacy/README.md

 - `/css`, `/js`, and `/img`: These hold the supporting content behind the ultimate Diplomacy user experience.

+- `/src`: Source assets.

 ## Compiling the Maps
 Map data for a game should come from [diplom.org](http://www.diplom.org/dpjudge/new/?page=MapFiles) and we have scripts to convert these files to json.
 The json files are then used by Overengineered Diplomacy for things like move rendering and transcript parsing.